Machine Learning and UEBA is here to pick up SIEM slack when rules don’t apply.

 SIEMs are only part of the solution

-From a data scientist’s perspective, traditional SIEMs are only part of the solution.
+From a data scientist’s perspective, traditional SIEM solution are only part of the solution.
 This is because they remain reliant on a rules-based and rule-only approach.
 This detects the anomalies the platform “knows about” (or known unknowns).
 Meanwhile unknown unknowns, the damaging ones, slip by.
-As a result, SIEMs cannot ensure a holistic security environment.
+As a result, SIEM solution cannot ensure a holistic security environment.